Mohammad4844/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A simple game of Rock Paper Scissors against a computer, played through the console.
+A simple game of Rock Paper Scissors against a computer, played through an interative UI.